Yatsuda1/2026-F1-Tracker/README.md

-# Project-Indigo
+# Formula 1 Stat Tracker
- A custom scouting solution for team 5505 made from PWNAGE 2020 ScoutingPASS
+ A custom tracker designed to be able to analyze and break down the 2026 Formula One Season